KusionStack/kusion/README.md

 ## Quick Start With Kusion Server with a Developer Portal

-To start with a Kusion Server, please follow the [QuickStart Guide for Kusion Server](https://www.kusionstack.io/docs/getting-started/getting-started-with-kusion-server/install-kusion).
+To get started with Kusion Server:

+1. First, follow the [Installation Guide](https://www.kusionstack.io/docs/getting-started/getting-started-with-kusion-server/install-kusion) to install Kusion Server.

+>**Note** that  you need to configure your kubeconfig properly according to the guide, as Kusion Server requires access to a Kubernetes cluster to function properly.

+2. Then, follow the [QuickStart Guide](https://www.kusionstack.io/docs/getting-started/getting-started-with-kusion-server/deliver-quickstart) to learn how to use Kusion Server to deploy your first application.

 ## Quick Start With Kusion CLI